projectcontour/contour/design/gw-api-policy-and-filter-design.md

 Another way to think about this could be that it applies to configuration that is likely to be specific to an individual route, and unlikely to generally apply across an entire Listener/Gateway.

+#### Features that aid in operability, traffic distribution, authorization, access control
+The above title is not an exhaustive list, but rather a bit more of a set of examples that help illustrate the category.
+They include configuration that needs to be applied to accomodate a specific workload, e.g. a timeout that needs to be applied to a particular deployment/service.
+These types of features will be implemented via Policy resources that target specific Gateway API or Service resources.

+Some examples and discussion of how they may work are below:
+- TBD

+### Status
+While it is not explicitly statued in the Gateway API documentation, Contour should follow the conventions in setting Status Conditions being established by Gateway API.
+We should utilize an `Attached` or `Accepted` Condition that signifies whether a Policy or Filter resource has been applied.
+This encompasses validity, whether it is applied to an allowed resource type, and whether it is an allowed cross-namespace reference.
+More detailed error conditions may be added as well to point out specific errors.

+## Alternatives Considered

+### Filter vs. Policy Examples
+In these examples we consider a feature that can be configured using different mechanisms and the merits or drawbacks of each.

+In particular, using rate limiting as a case study is quite interesting because of how it can be categorized as a feature and how it ultimately must be configured in Envoy.
+Envoy provides per-route rate limiting settings, not per-cluster or per-virtualhost.

+#### Rate Limiting: Filter
 [Here](https://github.com/projectcontour/contour/pull/4775) is an example spike on configuring rate limiting via HTTPRoute filter `extensionRef`.
 It adds a new CRD `RateLimitFilter` that currently only allows configuring a "local" rate limiting policy.
 The resource can be applied per-route (not per-backendRef in this case) and by nature of the `extensionRef` spec, must live in the *same* namespace as the referencing HTTPRoute.